-2. What do I want to DO with my photos?
+2. Why do I want to have photos made?

-Is there a glaringly empty wall in your living room that could use some nice artwork?
-(Is there any better art than the smiles of your own kids??!)
+- Is there a glaringly empty wall in your living room that could use some nice artwork?
+(And really, is there any better art than the smiles of your own kids??!)

 3. How much time am I willing to invest in this process?

-Maybe this seems unrelated, but trust me, it's not.
 No matter what kind of photographer you choose and how little or how much they are involved in the process from start to finish, there is bound to be a good amount of communication via email, phone, and in person.
 Everything is more pleasant if you actually like the person to whom you're speaking.
-What kind of vibe do you get when you communicate?
-(And yes, you definitely should have some communication before any money is exchanged.)
+Not to mention, you'll feel way more comfortable in front of their camera!

 * Do you feel at ease asking questions?

 * Do you feel like you can be yourself around him/her?